 - 1. Location.
-The referenced property, Lot 2, containing approximately 264.942 acres, is situated in Maka hana loa, Pepe'ekeo, South Hilo, Hawai'i. - 2.
+The referenced property, Lot 3 of FSA-SUB-15-001510, containing approximately 201.673 acres, is situated in La 'imi, Mālamalama iki 2nd, South Hilo, Hawai'i. - 2.
 County Zoning.
 Agricultural, 20 acre minimum building site area (A-20a). - 3.
 State Land Use.
 Agricultural (A). - 4.
 General Plan.
 Land Use Pattern Allocation Guide (LUPAG) map designates the property as Important Agricultural Lands (ial).

 - 5. Subdivision Code Requirements.
 The subdivision code requires that subdivisions be served by a water system meeting the minimum requirements of the County Department of Water Supply (DWS) and be provided with water mains and fire hydrants installed to and within the subdivision in accordance with the rules and regulations of the DWS. - 6.
 Subdivision Request/PPM.
-Subdivision application SUB-16-001570 was submitted to subdivide the subject TMK property into 6 lots.
-Further action on the subdivision application has been deferred pursuant to this application dated February 12, 2016. - 7.
+Subdivision application SUB-16-001624 was submitted to subdivide the subject TMK property into 6 lots.
+Further action on the subdivision application has been deferred pursuant to the variance application received on July 29, 2016. - 7.
 Variance Application.
-The variance request from water supply improvements for the six (6) lots was acknowledged by Planning Department letter dated February 18, 2016.
+The variance request from water supply improvements for the six (6) lots was acknowledged by Planning Department letter dated August 5, 2016.
 This variance application includes background history and circumstances and information regarding the pending subdivision application. - 8.
-Variance Application (VAR-16-000345) Agency Comments and Requirements. - a.
-State of Hawai'i-Department of Health (DOH): See attached memorandum dated February 23, 2016.
+Variance Application (VAR-16-000385) Agency Comments and Requirements. - a.
+State of Hawai'i-Department of Health (DOH): See attached memorandum dated August 24, 2016.
 (Exhibit A) - b.
-County of Hawai'i Fire Department (HFD): See attached memorandum dated March 28, 2016.
+County of Hawai'i Fire Department (HFD): HFD did not comment on this application as of this date.
+We have, however, included their typical response to water variance applications.
+See attached memorandum dated June 8, 2015.
 (Exhibit B) - c.
-Department of Water Supply (DWS): See attached memoranda dated March 8, 2016.
+Department of Water Supply (DWS): See attached memoranda dated August 23, 2016.
 (Exhibit C) We have also attached their comments in response to the subdivision application.
-(Exhibit D) - d.
+(Exhibit D). - d.
 No other agency comments were solicited and none were received. - 9.
 Notice to Surrounding Owners/Posted Sign.
-The applicant submitted evidence on February 25, 2016, regarding the posting of a public notification sign on the subject property pursuant to Section 23-17(c) of the Hawai'i County Code (HCC).
-Pictures of the posted sign was also submitted.
-Evidence received February 25, 2016 and mailing verification forms indicate that a notice of the application was sent to the surrounding property owners as required by Section 23-17(a). - 10.
+The applicant submitted evidence, regarding the posting of a public notification sign on the subject property pursuant to Section 23-17(c) of the Hawai'i County Code (HCC).
+A picture of the posted sign was also submitted.
+Evidence received August 15, 2016 and mailing verification forms indicate that a notice of the application was sent to the surrounding property owners as required by Section 23-17(a). - 10.
 Comments from Surrounding Property Owners or Public.
 There were no written comments received from the surrounding property owners or the public.